projects

 Mineralization at the Sunday Creek Project is hosted in late-Silurian to early-Devonian-aged shales and siltstones containing a series of dykes of felsic-intermediate composition.
 Gold is concentrated mainly in and around the EW to NE-SW trending felsic dykes, within predominately NW oriented brittle multiple sheeted veins and cataclastic zones.
 Individual high-grade quartz-stibnite veins at Apollo and Golden Dyke, and cataclastic zones at Gladys were the focus of historical mining at Sunday Creek.
 These zones have been proven to continue to depth by SXGC.
 Broader vein-hosted and cataclastic mineralization grading less than 15 g/t gold appears untouched by the historic miners.

-To 31 December 2024, a total of 168 drill holes for 72,077 m have been reported at the main Sunday Creek area along the 1,350 m strike between Christina and Apollo and regionally at the Leviathan, Tonstal and Consols prospects up to 8 km to the northeast of the main drill area.
+To February 28, 2025, a total of 188 drill holes for 76,265 m have been reported at the main Sunday Creek area along the 1,350 m strike between Christina and Apollo and regionally at the Leviathan, Tonstal and Consols prospects up to 8 km to the northeast of the main drill area.

 the ladder